 Information on Teaching Staff in schools from 2004-2017.

-Information about State and State Integrated school teachers is obtained from the Ministry of Education's teacher payroll data warehouse.
+Information on State and State integrated school teachers is obtained from the Ministry of Education's teacher payroll data warehouse.
 The data reported on State and State Integrated teaching staff represents those employed at the beginning of April.

 One-on-One Dimensional Tables for Teaching Staff